21 SEPTEMEBER 2020

 The road to publishing can be long and testing.
 But there is a lot you can do to make your manuscript presentable, and there is also lot you can do to help your manuscript find favour with an agent and then a publisher.
 It’s all in this module.
 Also in the module I look at one of the new options available to writers: self-publishing.

-You will have all you need to write your works of fiction – be they novels or short stories.
-Getting down to it is now up to you.
-If you’d like feedback while you’re writing then why not sign up for The Writers’ Masterclass which is nine months of supervision.
+You will have all you need to write your works of non-fiction – whatever genre you’ve chosen.
+You might now be thinking: what next?
+Why not sign up for The Writers’ Masterclass which is nine months of supervision.
 What most writers who’ve taken the Masterclass appreciate are the deadlines – they help you sit down to the business of writing.
 Because writing is about learning to sit still.

 Join me for the next Writers’ Masterclass.

 The memoir has become the record of our time.
 Whether you are writing for a general market or your family, this nine-module course lays out how you can turn your world into a compelling story.

 For the past twenty years I have been helping writers get their stories into print.
 This class offers nine months of online supervision and has a proven track record.